+Department:

-Coordinator/Contac t Name:
+Coordinator/Conta ct Name:

 Street Address (No P.O.
 Boxes):

 City: Zip: Phone:

 Email: ID# (Official Use Only):

-MERCHANDISE (use in exchange for donations t to SOGA)
+MERCHANDIS E (use in exchange for donations t o SOGA)

 SHIRTS (\$25) HAT (\$25)

 XXXL Hat

 XXL

 XL

 L

-М
+M

-S Grand Total Ordered \$
+s Grand Total Ordered \$

 merchandise ordered donation for hats.
-I was soon as possible ar merchandise until an .
-I understand that Special Olympics rill be responsible for turning in all fund will return any extra merchandise ny department, accept responsibility for the Torch Run Georgia must receive a \$25 donation for Shirts and a \$25 ands via the Donation Form before placing an additional order to SOGA.
-I also understand that I cannot receive more curned into the SOGA State Office.
+It as soon as possible a merchandise until ar d.
+I understand that Special Olympics will be responsible for turning in all fund will return any extra merchandise by department, accept responsibility for the Torch Run Georgia must receive a \$25 donation for Shirts and a \$25 ands via the Donation Form before placing an additional orde to SOGA.
+I also understand that I cannot receive more surned into the SOGA State Office.
 All funds and left-over

-Orders basis and may be limited based on supplies available.
+Orders pasis and may be limited based on supplies available.

-Official Use Only ail this order to: en Young
+Official Use Only Jale ail this order to: en Young ympics Georgia